 Where to eat in Sofia: 17 best restaurants in Sofia

 Below is a list of the best places to eat in Sofia.
-And in all of these bakeries, cafes and restaurants, you can find the local specialties listed above.
+And in all of these bakeries, cafes and restaurants, where you can find the local specialties listed above.

 Bulgarian bakeries and cafes